-In the modern marketplace, medical practices and doctors can have a tough time keeping up with the latest medical marketing methods and best practices.
+In the modern marketplace, medical practices and doctors can have a tough time keeping up with the latest healthcare marketing methods and best practices.
 Here are some things to check if you’re doing to know how up to date you are:

 1. Make sure you’ve claimed all of your online profiles

 And if they don’t exist yet, create them on the major sites.
 Start with Google My Business, Yelp, Facebook, and Healthgrades.
 Getting listed in local directories such as these can dramatically increase your medical practice’s online exposure.
 It’s also important to make sure all of your business information is accurate, up to date, and compelling.